Exploring The Role of Early Detroit Techno Labels

 - Compare how music was distributed in the past with how it is distributed now.

 The emergence of techno occurred in Detroit in the late 1980’s.
-Techno Boulevard is located near Eastern Market on the intersection of Gratiot and Russell St. It housed famous record labels and studios such as Juan Atkin’s Metroplex, Kevin Saunderson’s KMS, and Derrick May’s Transmat who were also known as the Belleville Three Due to the proximity to one another, Techno Boulevard allowed them to continue to collaborate and it became an incubator that allowed DJs to continue to learn from one another and fine tune their skills by remixing each other’s material.
-Furthermore, due to digital recording techniques were not common and most of the recordings were put on reel-to-reel tape, it helped with the time consuming job of editing tape for labels to be close together so that they could share resources. “…as young inspiring DJs were only too happy to perform as it meant becoming part of the process—and sometimes even getting small credits on a label.”
+Techno Boulevard is located near Eastern Market on the intersection of Gratiot and Russell St. It housed famous record labels and studios such as Juan Atkin’s Metroplex, Kevin Saunderson’s KMS, and Derrick May’s Transmat.
+They were also known as “the Belleville Three” due to their proximity to one another growing up.
+Techno Boulevard allowed them to continue to collaborate and it became an incubator that allowed DJs to continue to learn from one another and fine-tune their skills by remixing each other’s material.
+Furthermore, since digital recording techniques were not common and most of the recordings were put on reel-to-reel tape, it helped with the time-consuming job of editing tape for labels to be close together so that they could share resources. “…as young inspiring DJs were only too happy to perform as it meant becoming part of the process—and sometimes even getting small credits on a label.”
 (Dan Sicko, 55).
 It was also advantageous because it enabled booking agents, promoters, and other industry professionals to touch base with multiple labels at the same time when they came to town.

-- Students discuss why (at that time) having labels close to one another could be beneficial to a new genres, culture, and community.
-Compare and contrast other locations important to the growth of different genres around the world.
+- Students discuss why (at that time Techno was born) having labels close to one another could be beneficial to a new genre, culture, and community.
+Compare and contrast other locations important to the growth of different musical genres around the world.

 In Detroit, this need for the key components in the music industry to be in close proximity in Detroit originally manifested in the Motown legacy but was replicated later in what is now called “Techno Boulevard” (the 80s-90s).
 Use the links below to learn more about Techno Blvd and its role in the creation of Techno.

 - Metroplex and Transmat Records Were Once On Techno Boulevard